Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Effect of Regularization

-In \figureautorefname~\ref{fig:4_a}, we present the confidence contours of decision regions in the 2D representation space.
-Suppose that we want to move a correctly classified feature with high confidence (red dot) to reduce its confidence.
-This can occur in two ways: 1) by moving radially toward the origin (blue dot) or 2) by moving toward the nearest decision boundary (green dot).
-Therefore, we determine how far a specific feature is from the decision boundary using two criteria: 1) \textbf{the root mean square (RMS) of the feature} (we use RMS as the feature magnitude to compensate for different dimensionalities across models) and 2) \textbf{the cosine similarity of the feature with the \textit{class center}} (crosses in \figureautorefname~\ref{fig:4_b}), where the classification loss is minimal for that class.
-The class center for a certain class is found by optimizing an arbitrary feature vector in the representation space to achieve the lowest loss for that class using the gradient descent method. \figureautorefname~\ref{fig:4_c} shows the loss and gradient directions in the 2D representation space, where the point from which the gradients flow out corresponds to the class center.
-Discussions on different candidates for the class center can be found in \appendixautorefname~\ref{appendix:class_center}, where we verify that the minimum loss point is the best option for measuring proximity to the decision boundary based on confidence.
+In addition, from the analysis regarding confidence in Section~\ref{sec:3.2}, features closer to the origin have lower confidence, as they are also closer to the decision boundaries.
+Therefore, we determine how far a specific feature is from the decision boundary using two criteria: 1) \textbf{the root mean square (RMS) of the feature} (we use RMS as the feature magnitude to compensate for different dimensionalities across models) and 2) \textbf{the cosine similarity of the feature with the \textit{class center}} (crosses in Figs. \ref{fig:conf_grad_b}, \ref{fig:conf_grad_c}, and \ref{fig:class_center_options}), where the classification loss is minimal for that class.

-We show the relationship of the confidence vs. the RMS of features and the cosine similarity of features with the class center in the top row of \figureautorefname~\ref{fig:5}.
+We show the relationship of the confidence vs. the RMS of features and the cosine similarity of features with the class center in the original representation space in the top row of Fig.~\ref{fig:5} for ResNet50.
 As expected, the smaller the RMS of features or the lower the cosine similarity is, the lower the confidence is, indicating proximity to the decision boundary.
+The results for Swin-T, MobileNetV2, and ConvNeXt-T can be found in Appendix~\ref{appendix:more_result_regularization}, showing similar trends.